Red Light Green Light Method for Solving Large Markov Chains: The RLGL algorithm

 \subsubsection{OPIC algorithm}

 The OPIC algorithm~\cite{Abiteboul2003OPIC,Litvak2008Performance} was our initial starting point for developing the RLGL method.
 In contrast to the RLGL, OPIC fixes positive $C_0$ such that $||C_0||_1=1$.
 At step $t\ge 1$, in OPIC, exactly as in RLGL, nodes in $G_t$ move all their cash to their neighbors.
-Thus, in OPIC the cash at every node $i$ remains non-negative, and is reset to zero from time to time, so $||C_0-C_t||_1$ remains of the order $O(1)$ as $t\to\infty$.
+Thus, in OPIC the cash at every node $i$ remains non-negative so $||C_0-C_t||_1$ remains of the order $O(1)$ as $t\to\infty$.
 In this case, convergence is achieved because the total history $H_{t}{\bf 1}$ in the denominator of the error-term in the right-hand side of (\ref{eq:convergence}) grows to infinity.
 Since the total amount of cash in the system is bounded, the total history grows to infinity at most linearly in $t$, which results in the speed of convergence $O(1/t)$.